TFSA

 Administrative or other fees in relation to a TFSA and any interest on money borrowed to contribute to a TFSA are not tax-deductible.
 The payment of investment counsel, transfer, or other fees by a TFSA trust will not result in a distribution (withdrawal) from the TFSA trust.

 Beneficiaries and income splitting opportunities are important features of TFSA Accounts.
 Simply, if you are a spouse or Common-Law partner of an account holder you can be named as a Successor Holder of the TFSA account.
 Upon the death of the TFSA account holder the Successor Holder affectively jumps into the shoes of the deceased person and the TFSA in whole can be assumed by the Successor Holder in their name.
 The acquiring of this account does not affect their contribution room.
-Even if your own TFSA is fully funded, rolling this deceased spouse or common-law partner’s money into you name, effectively increases your TFSA by this amount without penalty.
+Even if your own TFSA is fully funded, rolling this deceased spouse or common-law partner’s money into your name, effectively increases your TFSA by this amount without penalty.
 If you are a Named Beneficiary and a spouse or common-law partner, you can transfer assets from their deceased spouse’s TFSA to their own TFSA, as long as this occurs during the ‘rollover period’.
 You would use Form RC240.
 This period begins the day of death and ends on December 31st of the following year.
 Transfers during this rollover period may be deemed to be ‘exempt contributions’ and as such do not affect your TFSA contribution room.

 It is worth noting that exempt contributions cannot exceed the fair market value of the deceased’s TFSA at the date of death; therefore, any TFSA growth after the date of death will be taxable.
 On that basis, it is best to make this transfer as quickly as possible to mitigate taxes.

-you have unused TFSA room in your own name, you can roll this money into you TFSA.
+If you have unused TFSA room in your own name, you can roll this money into you TFSA.
 Doing so effectively claims used amounts in your TFSA’s allowable room.

 If you are a Named Beneficiary and not a spouse, your can receive the at date of death value of the TFSA, tax-free, however any gains in the TFSA post date of death are taxable income in your hands.
 If the named beneficiary has unused TFSA contribution room, they can deposit all or up to the allowable room limit into their TFSA.
 Like the above point, timing is crucial and affecting the timely transfer/deposit to avoid unnecessary tax is important.
 The advantage of designating either a successor holder or beneficiary is that the assets in the TFSA can flow directly to the designated successor or beneficiary without going through the estate.
 This means potential savings on probate fees.